margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for shifts in perception
 * Grateful for the experiences at Roling HIlls
 * Grateful for the people I met
+* Grateful for the light in the young children with Big House and DTS
 * Grateful for the snacks
 * Grateful for books read
 * Grateful for the work of data management